“Arrggggh what the….?”

 c) prop open your oven while cooking to let any steam escape with a metal tool or some matchsticks as this can also cause hollow macarons

-6. Piping is the most important skill of macaron making.
+Step 6 - Piping is the most important skill of macaron making.
 Do not overfill the piping bag especially if you are a beginner at piping (a bag no more than half full is best).
 If you are right handed, hold the piping bag in your right hand and use your finger on your right hand to rest the bag against the parchment.
-Pipe vertically down slowly and then “cut” the end by not pressing and then swiftly jerking the tip up.
-Piping does get easier with practice!
+Pipe vertically down slowly and then "cut" the end by not pressing and then swiftly jerking the tip up.
+Piping does get easier with practice! :)

-7. Timing is important with an Italian meringue.
+Step 7 - Timing is important with an Italian meringue.
 Start beating your egg whites as soon as the sugar syrup starts rapidly boiling.

-8. Macarons should rest for between 1-4 days waiting time once filled.
+Step 8 - Macarons should rest for between 1-4 days waiting time once filled.
 This is so the meringue can suck the moisture back into the shell giving it a luscious melt in the mouth texture as well as flavouring the macaron shell with the filling flavour as all macaron shells are plain in flavour.
 As buttercream has no moisture in it, a buttercream filled macaron needs to rest for longer i.e. 3-4 days whereas others need 1-2 days.

-9. If you were to want to add a liqueur like Grand Marnier to a ganache filling, you would heat it in the cream so that the alcohol cooks off as it can eat at the ingredients in a macaron.
+Step 9 - If you were to want to add a liqueur like Grand Marnier to a ganache filling, you would heat it in the cream so that the alcohol cooks off as it can eat at the ingredients in a macaron.

-10. You can also add other nuts apart from almonds.
+Step 10 - You can also add other nuts apart from almonds.
 As different nuts have different levels of oils, it is best to substitute 20% of the almonds with nuts such as hazelnuts or macadamias.
 You can also sprinkle them on top but you may want to toast them before you sprinkle them on top as the oven temperature will not toast them.

 We start by making the ganache fillings.
 Jean-Michel recommends doing the fillings and the Tant Pout Tant (TPT) and mixing that up with some egg whites the day before as it is easily done ahead of time and creates less work and stress in the kitchen when baking.
 He demonstrates making a batch of each of the fillings before we make some ourselves.